Brian O'Neil (footballer, born 1972)

-Brian O'Neil (born 6 September 1972) is a Scottish former professional footballer, who played as a defensive midfielder.
-O'Neil was forced to retire from the playing staff of Preston North End in October 2006, due to long standing injury problems.
+Brian O'Neil (born 6 September 1972) is a Scottish former professional footballer, who played as a defensive midfielder for Celtic, Nottingham Forest, Aberdeen, Wolfsburg, Derby County, Preston North End and the Scotland national team.
+O'Neil was forced to retire from playing in October 2006 due to long standing injury problems.

 Club career

 Celtic

 O'Neil started his career at Celtic, where he played 155 competitive games in almost every outfield position and scored 10 times.
-Highlights of his time at Celtic Park include scoring an injury time winner in October 1993 against the first incarceration of a Rangers team at Ibrox and an extra time winner against Aberdeen in October 1994 in the semi-final of the Scottish League Cup.
+Highlights of his time at Celtic Park include scoring an injury time winner in October 1993 against Old Firm rivals Rangers at Ibrox and an extra time winner against Aberdeen in October 1994 in the semi-final of the Scottish League Cup.

 Nottingham Forest loan

 In 1997, O'Neil was loaned out to Nottingham Forest but returned to Celtic after the end of the loan period after Nottingham Forest failed in bids to buy him at the end of the season.